Buyer’s Guide: Video Tripods. Things You Should Know

 For film and video production, your height isn’t the most critical factor as it generally is in photography, where you want to avoid bending more than necessary by keeping the viewfinder at eye level.

-For video, the most important consideration is the type of camera you will be using.
+The most important consideration for video is the camera type you will be using.
 A camera that is too heavy for the legs and head of your tripod can damage both, stripping the screw grooves on the center column or collapsing the legs.

 2. The Head

-Looking to achieve some smooth pans and fluid tilts to add a crisp layer of production value to your work?
+Are you looking to achieve smooth pans and fluid tilts to add a crisp layer of production value to your work?

 The Ball Head

-Ball heads are a popular choice for photographers because they let you position the camera in almost any angle you could need, up to 90 degrees thanks to the dipped housing on some models like the one below.
+Ball heads are popular for photographers because they let you position the camera at almost any angle you need, up to 90 degrees, thanks to the dipped housing on some models like the one below.

 The Pan and Tilt Head

-The pan and tilt head is bulkier than the ball head, but it does allow for some fine-tuned adjusting when necessary thanks to the twist arms.
+The pan and tilt head is bulkier than the ball head, but the twist arms allow some fine-tuning when necessary.

 This head operates on two axes that enable you to execute pans and tilts independently of each other.